JimFawcett/RustPlaygroundExamples/README.md

             </a>
         </td>
         <td>
             ThreadResult&lt;T&gt; is similar to C++ future: no hooks into async runtime.
+See link at right for details.
         </td>
         <td>
         <a href="https://jimfawcett.github.io/Resources/RustBites/RustBites_Threads.html#thrdrslt">RustBites threads</a>